exceptionless/Exceptionless/Source/Clients/Mvc/NuGet/readme.txt

 and viewing your project configuration page.

 -------------------------------------
-		 Nancy Integration
+		 ASP.NET Integration
 -------------------------------------
-The Exceptionless.Nancy NuGet package will automatically configure your web.config.
+The Exceptionless.Mvc NuGet package will automatically configure your web.config.
-Next, add your Exceptionless api key to the web.config Exceptionless section.
+To start reporting unhandled exceptions in your application, add your Exceptionless api key to the web.config Exceptionless section.

 <exceptionless apiKey="API_KEY_HERE" />

-Finally, you must call the following line of code to inside of your NancyBootstrapper's ApplicationStartup method to start reporting unhandled exceptions.

-ExceptionlessClient.Current.RegisterNancy(pipelines)

 -------------------------------------
    Manually reporting an exception